 Friends and family loans can be great resources to help your business start and grow.
 But there are the obvious pitfalls of dealing with family when it comes to money and your business.
 The main thing I advise my clients on when taking money for […]

 LLC decision making: LLCs are unique in that “ownership” has two different meanings.
 First, it means the right to make decisions about how the business is operated.
 That’s called “Membership” and “Management”.
 Second is a right to receive profits from the LLC, that’s called an […]

-“Not for profit” and 501(c)(3) seem to go hand in hand.
-But something interesting popped up on my radar the other day, it turns out that not every “not for profit” needs to qualify for tax exempt status under the Internal Revenue Code section 501(c)(3) […]
+“Nonprofit” and 501(c)(3) seem to go hand in hand.
+But something interesting popped up on my radar the other day, it turns out that not every “not for profit” needs to qualify for tax exempt status under the Internal Revenue Code section 501(c)(3) in order […]

+Wage Regulations in North Carolina.
 North Carolina is a bit of a gem in its business regulations in that it leaves the pay relationship between the employer and employee for the most part.
-The NC Legislature has enacted some common sense regulations, however, to keep the employer / employee relationship honest and […]
+The NC Legislature has enacted some common sense regulations, however, to keep the employer […]